oracle/terraform-provider-oci/website/docs/d/data_safe_user_assessment_users.html.markdown

 * `account_status` - (Optional) A filter to return only items that match the specified account status.
 * `are_all_schemas_accessible` - (Optional) A filter to return only items that match the criteria that all schemas can be accessed by a user.
 * `authentication_type` - (Optional) A filter to return only items that match the specified authentication type.
+* `compartment_id` - (Optional) A filter to return only resources that match the specified compartment OCID.
 * `compartment_id_in_subtree` - (Optional) Default is false.
 When set to true, the hierarchy of compartments is traversed and all compartments and subcompartments in the tenancy are returned.
 Depends on the 'accessLevel' setting.
 * `schema_list` - (Optional) A filter to return items that contain the specified schema list.
 * `target_id` - (Optional) A filter to return only items related to a specific target OCID.